timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-10-22:
+# Objectives for Today 2020-10-23:

-- Continue Hammering Away at the Physics API stuff.
-- Maybe other brainstorming?
+- Try creating visual for development cycle video/graphic.

 **Purpose**

-To build the physics engine for racing games and the simulator.
+Practice art and play in illustrator again.

-NEW RECORD: Day 147 in a row
+NEW RECORD: Day 148 in a row